mrddter/mongocloner/README.md

 [NodeJS_Copy_Collection](https://github.com/matszrmn/NodeJS_Copy_Collection/tree/master/src)

 1. first of all create/change your .env
+1. install with yarn
 1. run with "yarn dev" or "yarn start" (it's the same)

+## Installation

+- fork or clone this repo
+- create your own `.env`
+- execute `yarn` to install all the stuff
+- execute `yarn dev` to execute it
+- that's all

 ## Content of .env